ZikeX/UIView-TNRAnimationHelper/README.md

 # UIView-TNRAnimationHelper
-A category on UIView
+A category on `UIView`

 ##UIView Animation Helper

-A **useful** category on `UIView` containing a set of most commonly used animations like rotation or flip and others.
+This is a **useful category on `UIView`** that contains practical animations: Rotation, Flip, Horizontal and Vertical Shake, Pulse.

-It is designed to be **as easy to use as possible to integrate and use** to speed up everyday development tasks.
-All the methods are well documented and described.
+Designed simply and elegant these components are easy to integrate during development process.

  - **Rotation**